Cart 0 items: $0.00

 • For Pét-Nat & Celebrate wines, Prosecco, or Sekt: Flute

-We recommend using flute glasses for our Celebrate and sparkling wines like prosecco or sekt.
+We recommend using flute glasses for our Celebrate and sparkling wines like Prosecco or Sekt.
 The slender and narrow flute shape helps maintain the effervescence and makes the bubbles last longer.
 It also creates an elegant and visually captivating experience, perfect for celebrating special moments.

 • For Traditional sparkling wines: Flute or Riedel Oregon Pinot Glass